 But there does come a point in every project where the law of diminishing returns kicks in and you need to recognize when the amount of difference you’re making by seeking perfection simply won’t be meaningful enough to your end user to justify the effort.

 Finally, perhaps the biggest downside of perfectionism is that if you constantly strive to be perfect and to do everything perfectly, you may never be truly satisfied with anything, no matter how much hard work you put into it and how pleased your client is.

 Instead, live by this motto: “Always do your best,” recognizing that on some days your best will be truly fabulous and on other days it will just be good, but it is still the best you have to offer the world on that day.

 That is really all anyone—including ourselves—can expect from us.

 CEO and Co-founder, Mettl

-When you start with a perfectionist mindset, in no time, you start overthinking about what if the task doesn’t come out as expected.
+You start overthinking about what if the task doesn’t come out as expected

 Or else, the fear of producing shallow work will only inject anxiety in your mind and cause panic for work that hasn’t even started yet.
 Therefore, you must reassure yourself that you can’t figure out all in your mind in the first go.